Williston Reservoir

 Williston Reservoir begins to freeze over during November and continues until mid-January when total freeze-up usually occurs.

 Snowmobiling and other winter activities are common on Williston Reservoir.
 When using the frozen surface of the reservoir extreme caution must be exercised as winter hazards include pressure ridges, gas holes, open water, and broken shoreline ice.
-Rapid temperature changes that may cause ice melt and extreme cold and wind are also hazards to the wintertime users.
+Rapid temperature changes that may cause ice melt and extreme cold and wind are also hazards to wintertime users.

-The area in the vicinity of the WAC Bennett Dam water intakes is extremely dangerous during the winter freeze-up.
+The area in the vicinity of the W.A.C.
+Bennett Dam water intakes is extremely dangerous during the winter freeze-up.
 Reservoir users must stay well back from the structures and obey all posted signs.

 Since 1968, BC Hydro has implemented a surface debris clearing program on the reservoir.
-BC Hydro remains committed to the goals of the program – to create a safe, attractive waterway available to the public for recreational use.
+BC Hydro remains committed to the goals of the program – to create a safe, accessible waterway available to the public for recreational use.

 BC Hydro's clearing program is ongoing, therefore, debris may be encountered at any time in all areas of the reservoir.